saucelabs/sauce-docs/docs/contributing/style-guide.md

 ## Cards

-For overview pages that have 4 categories, we often use these Boxes.
-Note that you can't use Markdown inside this html.
+For overview pages that have four categories, we often use these Boxes.
+Note that you can't use Markdown inside this HTML.

 <table class="code">
   <tbody>